 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you also use a blood thinner (such as warfarin, Coumadin®), thyroid replacement (Synthroid®), or other female hormones (such as Prometrium®, Provera®).
+- Some medicines can affect how estrogens work.
+Tell your doctor if you are taking a blood thinner (such as warfarin), thyroid replacement medicine, or other female hormones.